-As at December 31, 2011, Canfor employed approximately 2,370 persons in its lumber operations in British Columbia, approximately 180 persons in Alberta, approximately 196 persons in Québec and approximately 665 persons in the United States.
-Of these, approximately 55% are covered by collective agreements with the United Steel Workers ("USW"), the Pulp, Paper and Woodworkers of Canada ("PPWC") and the Communications, Energy and Paperworkers Union ("CEP").
+As at December 31, 2012, Canfor employed approximately 2,960 persons in its lumber operations in British Columbia, approximately 185 persons in Alberta, approximately 188 persons in Québec and approximately 629 persons in the United States.
+Of these, approximately 61% are covered by collective agreements with the USW, the PPWC and the CEP.

 The collective agreement with the USW (which represents the majority of the workers in the British Columbia operations, except as noted below) was renewed in 2010 and expires on July 1, 2013.
 The contract with the CEP, which represents workers at Canfor's Grande Prairie operation in Alberta, was renewed in 2011 and expires on September 30, 2014.
 The contract with the PPWC, which represents workers at Canfor's Mackenzie operation, was renewed in 2009 and expires in June 2014.
+However, for Vavenby, Radium, Canal Flats, Elko and FMG Southern BC Interior operations, the Company has negotiated Memorandums of Agreement with the USW Local 1-401 to extend the current collective agreement beyond the expiry date.
+These Agreements ensure that the Company will not have any disruptions (strike or lockout) for these operations as a result of the upcoming negotiations.
+The Company has also negotiated a similar agreement with PPWC Local 18 for extension of the current Collective Agreement beyond the expiry of June 30, 2014 for the Mackenzie operation.